tableau/tabcmd/contributing.md

 - setuptools_scm so it will be a x.y.dev0 pre-release version unless you first tag the
 - commit with a new version tag. e.g
 > git tag -d pypi && git push --delete origin pypi
-> git tag v2.x.y && git tag pypi && git push --tags
+> git tag v2.0.4 && git tag pypi && git push --tags

+# Missing step: a job that is triggered by pypi tag and creates a release
+# Missing trigger: when pypi-release is done, begin the app smoke test

 - packaging to an exe is done with pyinstaller.
 You can only build an executable for
 - the platform you build on.
-- On github this job is triggered by creating a release.
+- On github this job is triggered by creating a release (or manually)
 > doit version <-- produce a current version and metadata file to package
 > pyinstaller tabcmd-windows.spec ....  # see package.yml for OS-specific arguments